juliehutchinson001/udacity_google_scholarship/reflections.md

+The following content is the compilation of the entire UDACITY SCHOLARSHIP PRE-SELECTION FACE learning notes that I decided to keep as a reminder...
+I hope you can make good use of this information...
+(By Julie Hutchinson 01/2018)

 >* Trees represent data that makeup websites: A parent branch `<ul>` has many children `<li></li>`.

 >* DOCTYPE: Describes the type of HTML. `<!DOCTYPE html>` helps the browser determine what type of HTML document it’s trying to parse and display.